cowlby/CapsLock/README.md

 The second way is by using the new Element events created by CapsLock: capsLockOn and capsLockOff.
 You can attach listeners to any element and these will fire when the caps lock is enabled/disabled.
 Use them in pairs to show/hide notifications about the state of the caps lock key.

+If you have some elements like this:

 	#HTML
 	<input type="password" id="password" />
 	<div id="capsWarn"></div>

+Use MooTools like this:

 	#JS
 	function warnCapsOn() { document.id('capsWarn').set('text', 'Caps lock key is on.'); }